KaseyMCastello/WhaleMoanDetectorRealTime/README.md

 ## Overview

 The WhaleMoanDetector repository contains Python code required to train, test, and run inference using WhaleMoanDetector, a fine-tuned rCNN model for blue and fin whale moans.
-We fine-tuned the final two layers of faster-rCNN [(Ren et al. 2015)](https://arxiv.org/abs/1506.01497) with a ResNet-50 backbone using the pre-trained model available in [Pytorch](https://pytorch.org/vision/master/models/faster_rcnn.html).
+We fine-tuned the final two layers of faster-rCNN [(Ren et al. 2015)](https://arxiv.org/abs/1506.01497) with a ResNet-50 backbone using the pre-trained weights available in [Pytorch](https://pytorch.org/vision/master/models/faster_rcnn.html).

 A brief tutorial highlighting the steps needed to deploy WhaleMoanDetector and visualize results is included in below in the [workflow section](https://github.com/m1alksne/WhaleMoanDetector/tree/main?tab=readme-ov-file#whalemoandetector-workflow).